telerik/report-server-docs/security/security-overview.md

 We leverage leading commercial tools to automatically monitor and update third-party dependencies in our Telerik and Kendo GitHub projects, ensuring they remain secure and up-to-date.
 Alerts are enabled for all GitHub-hosted products, and the identified vulnerable dependencies are addressed by the repository code owners and security champions.

->Note: Our definition of "Done" includes successful builds that are scanned using top security scanning tools, and the resolution of any security alerts.
+>Note: Our definition of "Done" includes successful builds that are scanned using top security scanning tools and the resolution of any security alerts.

 ## OWASP Top 10 Alignment